learn-co-curriculum/dsc-graph-theory-shortest-path/README.md

 # Graph Theory: Simple and Shortest Paths

 ## Introduction

-In graph theory, a path in a graph is a finite or infinite sequence of edges which connect a sequence of vertices which, by most definitions, are all distinct from one another.
-In a directed graph, a directed path (sometimes called dipath[1]) is again a sequence of edges (or arcs) which connect a sequence of vertices, but with the added restriction that the edges all be directed in the same direction.
+In this lesson, you'll start to investigate transversing paths through networks!
+This has many useful applications such as finding the shortest path from one node to another.
+Path finding algorithms are central to all directions applications such as Google Maps, Waze, or Apple Maps.
+Additionally, the shortest path between two nodes also serves as an incredibly important distance metric between two nodes!
+This will then serve as a foundation for future discussions regarding node centrality, underlying analysis such as cliques in social circles, or bottleknecks in the diffussion of information.

 ## Objectives
 You will be able to:
-- Understand and explain simple paths and shortest paths
+* Understand and explain simple paths and shortest paths
-- Calculate simple and shortest paths for undirected, directed and weighted graphs
+* Calculate simple and shortest paths for undirected, directed and weighted graphs
-- Explain Dijkstra Algorithm and calculate the shortest path using this algorithm in networkx
+* Explain Dijkstra Algorithm and calculate the shortest path using this algorithm in networkx
+* Customize network visualizations

 ## Importing Packages